ross-sec-audio/ross-sec-audio.github.io/_posts/2021-12-31-Risk Management Explained.md

 This and each of the other approval steps below are governance measures that should foster accountability in your organisation.

-When agreements on risk severity are agreed and documented, your organisation will only be able to accept these, without remediation, in good faith.
+When agreements on risk severity are agreed upon and documented, your organisation will only be able to accept these, without remediation, in good faith.

 #### 5. Treatment Plan Creation
 Once everyone has agreed on the risk and its severity, what do you do with it?

-Risks can be treated in a number of ways.
+Risks can be treated several ways.
 These can be categorised into:
 - Termination - Risks and their sources are completely removed or avoided
 - Action - Risks are reduced, mitigated and/or contained through the implementation of controls.
 - Transfer - Risks are shared with another party (i.e. Insurance)
 - Acceptance - Risks are accepted as falling within the organisation's risk appetite and subsequently don't require remediation.

-If a risk is described and measured adequately it is much more likely that an organisation with choose the appropriate treatment option.
+If a risk is described and measured adequately it is much more likely that an organisation will choose the appropriate treatment option.

 Treatment plans are the names of projects that action, transfer or terminate a risk.
 These should have owners and where appropriate they should have project managers.